jac307/MediaArtTutorials/MEDIA2DF3/P1-InClassWork-II.md

 - Once sanded, clean them and apply a **solid white base coat** to each shape.
   > This primer layer ensures brightness and consistency in your final colours.

 > ⚠️ Do not skip this step.
-Groups will lose points if visible imperfections or inconsistent colour coverage are observed in the final exhibition.
+Groups will lose points if visible imperfections or inconsistent colour coverage are observed in the final project.

 Allow the white base coat to **fully dry** before moving to colour application.